About the programme

 - The pilot of an IT system for use by South Yorkshire Police, Humberside Police and local authority partners, to enable the sharing of information regarding victim, offenders and locations for the first time

-- The re-introduction of The Tilley Awards, which celebrate problem orientated projects that have achieved measurable success in resolving issues faced by the police, partners and/or the community
+- The re-introduction of The Tilley Awards, which celebrate problem oriented projects that have achieved measurable success in resolving issues faced by the police, partners and/or the community.
+The finalists from the Tilley Awards present their entry at the National Problem Solving Conference, organised by the programme.

 For more information on the programme, get in touch using the details below.